xy7313/xy7313.github.io/_posts/2017-04-02-Start-with-JAVA.md

         ```
         1. quiet like instance variable: declared in class, out of method, are only initialized when the class is instantiated.(Variables, which are  declared outside of any block but inside a class can be accessed throughout the class)
 6. static：
-    1. Any method which is static can access only other static members  directly,
+    1. Any method which is static can access only other static members(static context)  directly,
     2. Any method which is static wants to access non-static members, an object of a class must be created.
     3. Where as a non-static method can access both static & non-static members directly.
     4. The static modifier, in combination with the final modifier, is also used to define constants.
 The final modifier indicates that the value of this field cannot change.
+    5. static variable: memory share variable x the whole class
+    6. static method, static block: (and static variables) are all execuated before main `static { statement1; ...}`
+    7. static class
+    8. only 5,6,7, static variable, static method, static block, static class these four things can be static
+    9.
+    10.

 3. start point of any program: main()
     1. As per the OOPS of Java, main() must be inside a class, it is also a member of a class
     2. before creating any object, main() must be identified from within the clas